 When planning your first feature film, you’ve got to operate under the assumption that you’re going to do this, even if you’re eating rice three meals a day (or one), while meeting with local TV producers.

-I was talking about this project with the director of the ballet school where I teach, and she said, well, you can’t really plan your first feature film until you have your money.
-She’s got that backwards: You have to plan everything, before you get your money!
+I was talking about this project with the director of the ballet school where I teach, and she said, well, you can’t plan your first feature film until you have your money.
+She’s got that backward: You must plan everything before you get your money!

 My DP on our first feature is Michael Paletta, who I worked with on “The Adventures of Superseven.”
 He’s a planner.
 He’s also the driving force behind our first feature film.
 We started having production meetings way before we even thought about how to finance the picture.

 We knew we needed basic things, like a breakdown, budget, wish lists, etc. The first thing we did for our first feature was to complete the initial breakdown.
 I went to LightSpeed EPS.
 They’re an online production software site that Jason Brubaker promotes.
 But after using it, I found it’s amazing!

 This may sound like a commercial, but when making your first feature film, you can manage a movie production through their site with everything from breakdowns to time cards.
 They also have some free stuff!
 I used their breakdown option, which made figuring out a basic budget for our first feature much easier.

 From reading the script and coming from an indie background, Mike came up with a fifteen-day shooting schedule.
 On a first feature with a lot of physical activity, you have to plan differently than just a talking head script.